pinggyu/react-shopping-cart/README.md

 ### 2. Control input box (managed by state)

-Controlled input box should only be change by managing the state.
+Controlled input box should only be changed by managing the state.
 The `|| ''` in `checked=` is to bypass the warning that the element is first undefined and then set to false after being added to cart.

 ```
 <input